usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/_drafts/test-homework.md

       ...then the compile was successful and you can move on to the next step.
 If this does not work, reach out to us on CampusWire for help.

-Finally, you can run the tests as they will be run by Github Actions.
+Finally, you can run the tests as they will be run by GitHub Actions.
 Follow the same steps as before to open the "Maven build..." menu.
 In the popup window, make sure to enter:

   1. Enter `test` in the "Goals" text box.